dist-ribut-us/docs/mixnetrouting/readme.md

 where a message starts and where it ends - even to an attacker that can inspect all network traffic.
-If a message enters a node and shortly after a message of the same size leaves, did that node route a message or did it receive a message and send a response.
+If a message enters a node and shortly after a message of the same size leaves, did that node route a message or did it receive a message and send a response?
 If a node receives 10 messages over the course of a few seconds and then sends out a burst of 10 messages, it becomes even more difficult to analyze.
 And a node could do that repeatedly over the course of minutes, further blurring the lines of which messages were sent in which bursts.